AyaFergany/Exploratory-Data-Analysis-Terrorism-/README.md

-# Task-4_Global-Terrorism-
-'Exploratory Data Analysis' on dataset 'Global Terrorism'
+'Exploratory Data Analysis' on dataset 'Global Terrorism'// As a security analyst,try to find out the hot zone of terrorism// All security issues and insights represented by EDA// Storyboards using by PowerBI// Dataset: https://bit.ly/2TK5Xn5